-Sec 104-22-8 Street Regulating Plans

 The following maps depict the adopted Street Regulating Plans for their respective areas.
 The plans illustrate the intended street layout of the area and the designated street types.
 The plan is intended to be a guide for the placement of streets and mid-block alleys, and is not designed to survey-level accuracy.
 A mid-block alley shall be as close to the middle of the block as is practicable, and the street placement shall be within 200 feet of the location depicted on these maps.
 A land owner proposing development in an area that a street or alley is planned shall be responsible for dedicating the land and constructing the street or alley improvements.

 Old Town Eden Street Regulating Plan Map.